stogoh/network-mapper/README.md

 ### topPorts

 Scans the specified highest ratio ports found in the _nmap-services_ file after excluding all port specified by `excludePort`.
 The value must be 1 or greater.

+### script

+Runs a script scan using the comma-separated list of filenames, script categories, and directories.

+### intensity

+Use the `intensity` to specify which probes should be applied.
+The higher the number, the more likely it is the service will be correctly identified.